microsec/regulations/hrsz--all--ssl--EN.md

   The Trust Service Provider never backdates Certificates.

-  The time is recorded according to UTC and compliant with IETFRFC 5280 encoding.
+  The time is recorded according to UTC and compliant with IETF RFC 5280 encoding.

 - Subject